JanHerca/urantiapedia/output/wikijs/en/article/About_Certainty.md

 No person is at any time disturbed by a neighbor's attitude when that person has perfect confidence in the truth of that which is wholeheartedly believed.
 Courage is the confidence of thoroughgoing honesty about those things which one professes to believe.

 > _But long before reaching Havona, the ascendant children of time have learned to feast upon uncertainty, to fatten upon disappointment, to enthuse over apparent defeat, to invigorate in the presence of difficulties, to exhibit indomitable courage in the face of immensity, and to exercise unconquerable faith when confronted with the challenge of the inexplicable.
-Long since, the battle cry of these pilgrims became: “In liaison with God, nothing—absolutely nothing—is impossible.”_ ([UB 26:5.3](/en/The_Urantia_Book/26#p5_3))
+Long since, the battle cry of these pilgrims became: “In liaison with God, nothing—absolutely nothing—is impossible.”_ (<a id="a56_487"></a>[UB 26:5.3](/en/The_Urantia_Book/26#p5_3))

 > He who would do good to another must do it in minute particulars.
 The general good is the plea of the scoundrel, hypocrite, and flatterer.
 > _William Blake_